cloudoptlab/cloudopt-next-docs/html/route.md

 ## Get form datas

-If you need to get the form parameters passed by the client, you can get them directly in the method using the getAttr () method。
+If you need to get the form parameters passed by the client, you can get them directly in the method using the getParam() method。

 ````kotlin
 @API("/")